chaosparrot/parrot.py/docs/TUTORIAL_MODE.md

 ----

 First, copy over the mode_tutorial_a.py file from the examples directory over to the data/code directory.
 This is an empty interaction mode that won't react to anything.
-If you need a clean configuration, you can also copy over the config file in the examples directory to the config directory.
+If you need a clean configuration, you can remove the config file in data/code and run Parrot again, this should automatically generate an empty config file for you.

 We can run our program using the `play.py` command.
 This will automatically run the default classifier and the default mode in the data/code/config.py command.